Services

 Service levels define how quickly we respond when something goes wrong.

-Severity reflects how much an issue affects a live system or site.
+Severity reflects the impact of an issue.
 A Severity 1 issue is a full outage.
-Lower severities reflect partial impact or routine requests and receive slower response times.
+Lower severities cover degraded service, limited impact, or routine requests.

-The comparison below shows how quickly we respond at each service level.
+The comparison below shows response targets for each service level.

 Service Level Comparison